-- When traveling have an N-95 mask available to use when exposed to someone who is visibly sick (coughing or sneezing) - Have gloves on hand to use when needed - Avoid crowded places - Avoid interaction with people who are sick or have been recently sick - Avoid person-to-person contact with others (6 feet/2 meters) - Don't share food, drink cups, utensils or other personal items, such as toothbrushes - Wash raw fruits and vegetables - Avoid touching surfaces that may have or would have been touched by someone in community or classroom or - disinfect surfaces before touching (e.g., tables, desktops, doorknobs, light switches, handles, toilets, faucets, etc.) - Avoid touching mouth and nose - Wash your hands frequently - Keep personal hand sanitizer available that is at least 65% alcohol - o If you plan to make your own see WHO-recommended Handrub Formulations under additional resources below - Wrap infants in two blankets, carry several clean blankets to change outer blanket when needed - o inner blanket/clean blanket
+- When traveling be prepared by having an N-95 mask available to use when exposed to someone who is visibly sick (coughing or sneezing).
+N95 mask is rated to filter very small particles to protect the wearer from dust, mold, and some bacteria and viruses.
+Protective face masks do not prevent you from getting a respiratory infection as air comes in around the mask.
+They do however help prevent the person who is sick from spreading the virus to people around them.
+If you are sick, sneezing or coughing, you should stay home. - Have gloves on hand to use when needed - Avoid crowded places - Avoid interaction with people who are sick or have been recently sick - Avoid person-to-person contact with others (6 feet/2 meters) - Don't share food, drink cups, utensils or other personal items, such as toothbrushes - Wash raw fruits and vegetables - Avoid touching surfaces that may have or would have been touched by someone in community or classroom or - disinfect surfaces before touching (e.g., tables, desktops, doorknobs, light switches, handles, toilets, faucets, etc.) - Avoid touching mouth and nose - Wash your hands frequently for at least 20 seconds

-- outer blanket/barrier blanket

-- Bathe when you get home

-- Call the doctor with a fever of 100.4°F/38° or higher

-- Call the doctor for advice with symptoms of illness

-- Stay home when sick
+- Keep personal hand sanitizer available that is at least 65% alcohol - If you plan to make your own see WHO-recommended Handrub Formulations under additional resources below - Wrap infants in two blankets, carry several clean blankets to change outer blanket when needed - inner blanket/clean blanket - o outer blanket/barrier blanket - Bathe when you get home - Call the doctor with a fever of 100.4°F/38° or higher - Call the doctor for advice with symptoms of illness - Stay home when sick